vrnvu/bitask/README.md

 # bitask

-Bitask is based on Bitcask, a fast, log-structured key-value (KV) store optimized for high-performance reads and writes.
+Bitask is a Rust implementation of Bitcask, a log-structured key-value store optimized for high-performance reads and writes.
 Here's the summary in 10 lines:

-1. Core Idea: Bitcask uses a log-structured design where writes are appended to immutable logs, ensuring fast and efficient write operations.
+1. Core Idea: Bitcask uses append-only logs for writes, ensuring atomic and durable operations.
-2. Indexing: Keys are stored in memory as a hash table, mapping to their positions in the logs, allowing O(1) lookups.
+2. Indexing: Keys are stored in memory in a BTreeMap, mapping to their positions in the logs for O(1) lookups.
-3. Data Layout: The storage consists of multiple files—active (for ongoing writes) and sealed files (immutable).
+3. Data Layout: Storage consists of active file (for writes) and sealed immutable files.
-4. Reads: A lookup finds the key in memory, retrieves its offset, and reads the value from the corresponding log file.
+4. Reads: Lookups find key positions in memory, then read values directly from log files.
-5. Compaction: Old log files are periodically merged to eliminate stale keys and reclaim disk space.
+5. Compaction: Manual compaction merges files to reclaim space and remove obsolete entries.
-6. Crash Recovery: On restart, the index is rebuilt by scanning the log files for keys and their latest values.
+6. Crash Recovery: Index rebuilds on startup by scanning logs, using timestamps for conflict resolution.
-7. Advantages: Fast writes, efficient reads, and a simple design make it ideal for write-heavy workloads.
+7. Process Safety: File-based locking ensures single-writer, multiple-reader access.
-8. Challenges: High memory usage for indexing and slower recovery times due to index rebuilding are key trade-offs.
+8. Data Integrity: CRC32 checksums verify data correctness.
-9. Use Cases: Bitcask is used in systems like Riak for storing small-to-moderate-sized key-value pairs.
+9. File Management: Automatic log rotation at 4MB with timestamp-based naming.
-10. Design Principles: Simplicity, immutability, and log-structured organization ensure its reliability and speed.
+10. Design Principles: Simplicity, durability, and efficient reads/writes.

 ## Paper